SvenMichaelKlose/tunix/BLOG.md

 OUTLIM just has to set a countdown for OUT (which defaults to -1 if there's no limit).
 Implementing NTHCDR as a built- in is definitely a no-brainer as well.
 Tomorrow.
-It's been an action-loaded day and I'm deperate for a complete chunk of healthy sleep, including sweet dreams.
+It's been an action-loaded day and I'm desperate for a complete chunk of healthy sleep, including sweet dreams.